-Factors that may increase your chance of Alzheimer's disease include:
+Other factors that may increase your chance of Alzheimer's disease include:

 Researchers are studying the following to see if they are related to Alzheimer's disease:

 There are no tests to confirm Alzheimer's.
-The doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 A physical exam will be done.
-The doctor will ask many questions.
-This will help to rule out other causes.
+Neurological, psychological, and mental status exams may be done.

 There is no cure for Alzheimer's disease.
 There are no certain ways to slow its progression.
-Four medicines are available to treat some of the symptoms.
-Other drugs are being studied.
-The goal is to find a medicine that can manage the symptoms or slow the condition's course.
+Medication is available to treat some of the symptoms.
+The goal is to find a medication that can manage the symptoms or slow the condition's course.

-Only two types of medicines have been approved to reduce the symptoms of Alzheimer's disease:
+Medications that have been approved to reduce the symptoms of Alzheimer's disease include:

 Managing the disease includes: